near/docs/docs/concepts/gas.md

 ## How do I buy gas?

-You don't.
+You don't directly buy gas.
+You attach tokens to a transaction or FunctionCall access key which are used to purchase gas at specific points in time.

-Accounts purchase gas automatically using NEAR tokens and at various points in time including:
+Accounts purchase gas automatically when ...

-1. **when a transaction is processed** (ie. a function call is made, an account is created, tokens are transferred, etc) \
+1. **a transaction is processed** (ie. a function call is made, an account is created, tokens are transferred, etc) \
-    The amount of gas used by a transaction depends on the transaction itself and is fixed at genesis (ie. it requires 1 unit of gas to store 1 byte of information and it requires 3 units of gas to compute 2+2).
-The actual *cost of this gas*, it's price in NEAR tokens is calculated dynamically and on an ongoing basis based on system load.
+    The amount of gas used by a transaction depends on the details of the transaction itself.
+At genesis, the blockchain is configured with many different cost parameters (in units of gas).
+Through some governance process, these parameters may be changed over time.
+The actual cost of this gas, its price in NEAR tokens, is calculated dynamically and on an ongoing basis based on system load, inflation and other factors.

-2. **when an account is charged rent** to remain on the network  \
+2. **an account is charged rent** to remain on the network  \
+    Accounts are charged accumulated rent whenever they submit a transaction for processing.
+Account names are also taxed if they are 10 characters or fewer to discourage name squatting.

     From the NEAR whitepaper,

     *"Storage is a long-term scarce asset which is priced on a rental basis.
 This means that each account or contract will be charged per byte per block for its storage use deducted automatically from the balance on that account.
 The storage price is fixed and is only subject to change as a major governance decision."*

     *"If an account has data stored but does not have the resources to pay its storage bill for a given block, that account is deallocated, meaning that its storage will be released back to the chain.
 Should the account desire to recover their storage, it will need to reallocate the storage by paying its rent and presenting back the data from the account.
 The previous state is recoverable by examining the prior history of the chain or third-party backups."*

-    It also costs more to control accounts with short names.
-At time of writing, all account names must be 2 characters or more and are charged rent up to 10 characters after which rent on account names is zero.
-At 10 characters long, an account named "abcdefghij" is charged rent some amount `R` (measured in units of gas).
-9 characters is `3 x R`, 8 characters is `3 x 3 x R` and so on down to 2 characters which is the most expensive at `3^8 x R` or about `6,500 x R`.
-This rent for short names is intended to prevent name squatting.
+    Note that accounts with short names pay a tax to discourage name squatting.
+At time of writing, all account names must be 2 characters or more and are charged the short name tax up to 10 characters.
+Account names which are 11 characters or longer are not taxed.
+The tax increases exponentially starting from 10 characters with tax set at some amount `R` (measured in units of gas).
+9 characters is `3 x R`, 8 characters is `3 x 3 x R` and so on down to 2 characters which is taxed most heavily at `3^8 x R` or about `6,500 x R`.
 Refer to the [Key Concept: Account](/docs/concepts/account) page for more detail about accounts.

-Thus, accounts have their balance in NEAR tokens and gas is bought on the fly when a transaction gets processed or when the account pays storage rent.
+Thus, accounts have their balance in NEAR tokens and gas is bought on the fly when a transaction gets processed.

-Note that the minimum amount of gas for any transaction is 5000 yoctoNEAR (10^-24 NEAR) at time of writing.

 ## An Example Scenario